src-d/blog/content/post/idsplit.md

 180,000 Git repositories, take the latest revision of each and extract all the identifiers from them (e.g. variable, function, class names), you will end up with something close to 60 million unique strings.
-They include "FooBar", "foo_bar", and "foobar"-like concatentations of the integral identifiers or "atoms" as we sometimes call them.
+They include "FooBar", "foo_bar", and "foobar"-like concatenations of the integral identifiers or "atoms" as we sometimes call them.
 We've solved some problems which require the number of distinct atoms to be as small as possible for performance and quality considerations; those problems include